readdle/stripe-httpclient-mock/README.md

 # About this project

+This is a fork of `readdle/stripe-httpclient-mock`.
+Kudos to them for most of the hard work!

 This is pretty raw library which is aimed to provide full HTTP client mock for `stripe-php` library in order to perform tests without actually sending HTTP requests to Stripe.